evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/actions-types/type-aliases/CallResult.md

 > `optional` **amountSpent**: `bigint`

-The amount of ether used by this transaction
+The amount of ether used by this transaction.
+Does not include l1 fees
-Only included if `createTransaction` is set to `true`

 ### baseFee?

 > `optional` **baseFee**: `bigint`

 The base fee of the transaction
-Only included if `createTransaction` is set to `true`

 ### blobGasUsed?